-MEA inks pact with TCS for 2nd phase of passport seva programme | Business
+MEA inks pact with TCS for 2nd phase of Passport Seva Programme | Business

 Tata Consultancy Services Ltd has been involved as a service provider in the Passport Seva Project for over 10 years.

 ''The key elements of PSP-V 2.0 are setting up of a state-of-art digital ecosystem, process overhauling and integration among various stakeholders and database, improving citizen interface, upgrading technology, adopting best practices and strengthening data security,'' the MEA said in a statement.
 At present, 93 PSKs, 428 POPSKs and 36 passport offices are operational across the country.
-The programme has recently been connected to more than 176 Indian missions/ posts through the Global Passport Seva Programme (GPSP).
+The programme has recently been connected to more than 176 Indian missions and posts through the Global Passport Seva Programme (GPSP), the MEA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)